 • They can’t reach all the contents of a website if the link structure is poor and then the content is deemed as unimportant.

-• If the website uses a Content Management System that creates duplicate versions of the same contents, it can be ignored by the engines as they look for completely original content.
+• If the website uses a Content Management System that creates duplicate versions of the same content, it can be ignored by the engines as they look for completely original content.

 • If the content is not written in common terms that are used for search, it may confuse the search engines and the result will not be relevant.
 Although, Google is getting smarter about recognizing synonyms.

-Thus, the above mentioned limitations of search provide businesses with a great incentive to actively perform SEO.
-When your website is structured for both the search engines and humans alike, it definitely becomes more popular.
+Thus, the above-mentioned limitations of search provide businesses with a great incentive to actively perform SEO.
+When your website is structured for both search engines and humans alike, it definitely becomes more popular.
 Therefore, the importance of Search Engine Marketing and talented Internet Marketers can never be ignored.

 How to Create Search Engine Friendly Design

 SEO will work only if your website is designed and structured appropriately.
 Even the best SEO practices will not yield the desired results if your website is not easily navigable by the search engines.
 Read through to know how to design a search engine friendly website: